-- New Factory Default Switch If the ICX switch has 'Ruckus Cloud Ready' mentioned on the Switch label, continue to add the switch to your RUCKUS Cloud account.
-Models ICX7150-C08P/PT, ICX7150-C10ZP, and ICX7150-24F must be upgraded to FastIron 08.0.95ca (UFI router image) regardless of the label (UFI switch image for ICX7150-C08P/PT).
-Refer to Upgrade the Switch for the upgrade procedure. - Switch with Existing Configuration If the switch has existing configuration, ensure that the switch is running FastIron 08.0.90d (or 08.0.92d for models ICX 7150-C08P/PT, ICX7150-C10ZP and ICX7150-24F) before adding them to the Cloud.
+- New Factory Default Switch If the ICX switch has 'Ruckus Cloud Ready' mentioned on the Switch label, continue to add the switch to your RUCKUS Cloud account. - Switch with Existing Configuration If the switch has existing configuration, ensure that the switch is running FastIron 08.0.90d before adding them to the Cloud.
 If the switches are not running the minimum recommended version, upgrade the switch to FastIron 08.0.95c directly, and add them to the Cloud.
 Refer to 'Connect the Switch to the Cloud.'